IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

   cf login -a api.ng.bluemix.net -u <userid> -p <password> -o <organization> -s <space>
   ```

-2. Create service credentials for a member with non-admin privileges. `service-key-name` will be the name of your credential.
-You can use either the Cloud Foundry command or the cURL command.
+2. You can use either the Cloud Foundry commands or cURL commands to create service credentials for a user. `service-key-name` will be the name of your credential.
+A user can have the role of an admin or a member.

   Cloud Foundry command:
   ```
-  cf create-service-key "<object_storage_service_instance_name>" <service-key-name> -c '{"role":"member"}'
+  cf create-service-key "<object_storage_service_instance_name>" <service-key-name> -c '{"role":"<user_role>"}'
   ```

-  Example:
+  Example command to create service credentials for a member user:

   ```
   cf create-service-key "Object-Storage-AclTest" member1 -c '{"role":"member"}'